How much does a private school bond cost in Florida?

 - commission grants approval or denial of the application

-Complete licensing information can be accessed via the Important Links section of this page.
+Complete licensing information can be accessed via the Additional Resources section of this page.
 Kickstart the licensing process by purchasing the surety bond you need!

 Ready to get started?